moody-taco/Relationship-Tree-Generator-Using-NLP/README.md

-# Relationship-Tree-Generator-Using-NLP
+# Relationship-Graph-Generator-Using-NLP
-This project takes a simple sentence as an input and generates a relationship tree based on the mentioned relationships in the string.
+This project takes a simple sentence as an input and generates a relationship graph based on the mentioned relationships in the string.

 ## Running the code:
 The code is split into TWO main parts: NLP and Visualization.
 To run the code, we can just excute each cell in order and it should work. make sure to pip install all the mentioned packages.